An Investment, Not An Upgrade: Hardwood Flooring In Dallas

 It consists of how close the wood fibers are packed in.
 Close grain offers a harder surface and a different look, while open-grain splinter much easier.
 In the flooring world, you’ll see an emphasis placed on a few species, such as maple, a close-grained, lighter wood with a distinctive creamy and warm color.
 It’s becoming in sunnier areas with stark contrast decorating to match.
 It’s very attractive in lighter, country fresh kitchen designs.
 Another popular species is the red oak.
 It’s a highly popular option for its high-contrast colors and lower expense.
 Its darker color leaves it open to a more Mediterranean style of decor, but anything that takes advantage of the powerful color palette will work.
 There’s also beech wood, known for its odd swirls of colors and white oak, a wood that’s more beige in color.
 There’s cypress with distinctive darker spots peppering the surface and bamboo, which isn’t actually a wood.
 It’s now characterized in the hardwood flooring category, despite it actually being a type of grass.
 It’s created from the strands of bamboo and is extremely resilient and durable.
 It’s easily stained, rendering it one of the most versatile types of flooring on the upgraded market currently.

 Real, solid hardwood is installed with nails and staples and is not a do-it-yourself kind of project.
-Hardwood is an expensive material that needs to be handled by flooring contractors in order to produce the best result.
+Hardwood is an elegant material that needs to be handled by flooring contractors in order to produce the best result.
 Engineered pieces are easier to install, but it remains a precise procedure that is not easily completed.
 You bought long-lasting when you chose solid wood, so it’s important to ensure you’re flooring is installed correctly.

 Cuts Of Solid Wood

 In order to avoid confusion, before installation begins, it’s crucial that you understand the way that your newly purchased product is cut.
 This clarifies the way it’s going to lay on your floor and the overall feeling it’ll produce once it’s been placed.
 This all comes down to how the pieces have been sawed and will contribute to how long your floor will last before needing refinishing or sanding.
 Plain saw is the most common cut found in flooring products.
 Each piece of solid wood is created by taking a log and slicing it vertically.
-With this technique, you get the most out of every log of wood, which renders this the least expensive and thus the most popular cut of solid wood.
+With this technique, you get the most out of every log of wood, which renders this the most popular cut of solid wood.
 This product is only recommended for medium traffic areas due to its mildly lessened durability, a result of this type of cut.

 There are two less common types of cuts: quarter sawing and rift sawing.
 Quarter saw cuts are created by pushing the saw through the middle and then cutting vertically and horizontally.
 This creates four wedges that are then sawed by following the radius.
 These are generally more resistant cuts because of how the grain is followed.
 Rift sawing is quartered and then cut at 45 degrees.
 This creates super uniform pieces that are of the same exact grain, and therefore, extremely durable.
-This method, however, creates a lot of wood waste, which renders the product proportionately more expensive.
+This method, however, creates a lot of wood waste, which makes the product of higher value.
 Our specialists will point you in the right direction when trying to choose the type of wood and the cut according to your budget and what rooms you want to furnish.
 If the area is higher traffic, it might make sense long-term to spend money now and get a higher quality cut, but if it’s in a low traffic area (like a bedroom, for example), this is much less important.
 Texas Hardwood Flooring’s experts will also assist you in determining the grade of wood you’re interested in installing.
 There are several grades of wood that factor in with budget and traffic areas when you’re starting out on your home improvement project.
 The grades include clear grade, select grade, low select, natural, and rustic.
 Clear is the highest grade with consistent color, and rustic is characteristic for its defects and color variations.
 The middle variants obviously have mild changes between each other.
 This is more of an aesthetic choice than it a practical decision.

 If it’s not a contest between engineered wood flooring or hardwood flooring, it might be a contest to be the most original.
 While some folks are prone to looking toward exotic breeds of wood like the dazzling purple heart with its warm beautiful purple hues or the dark black of the African wenge tree to provide stark, stunning contrast.
 But you don’t have to pay for foreign imported planks of wood flooring to give yourself a truly unparalleled wood flooring option.
 Lately, more folks are looking to the U.S. to find their original hardwood flooring options and that search has led them toward reclaimed hardwood flooring.